workflowhub-eu/about/developer/bioschemas.md

 WorkflowHub makes use of Bioschemas to provide metadata about the page shown, by using a JSON-LD block within the page source.
 Markup is provided for Teams, Spaces, People, Workflows, Organizations, Events, Presentations, Data, Documents, Collections, Organisms and the WorkflowHub itself.
-Wherever possible and available, these are mapped and conforms to a Bioschemas profile.
+Wherever possible and available, these are mapped and conform to a Bioschemas profile.

 For example, the page source
 for [CCS.BAM to FASTQ + QC (HiFi genome assembly stage 1)](https://workflowhub.eu/workflows/220) includes the JSON-LD: